aheald-quadball/us-quadball-rulebook/rulebook.md

 7.4.2.
 Stalled Quadball

-A quadball is considered stalled if the player(s) touching it is also touching the ground with any body parts other than their feet or hands and is in contact with an opposing player.
+A Quadball is considered stalled if the player(s) touching it is also touching the ground with any body parts other than their feet or hands and is in contact with an opposing player.

-A. Upon a quadball becoming stalled, a head referee must begin counting down from ten silently.
-If the quadball is still stalled at the count of six, the head referee must count down from five out loud.
+A. Upon a Quadball becoming stalled, a head referee must begin counting down from ten silently.
+If the Quadball is still stalled at the count of six, the head referee must count down from five out loud.

 i.
-If the quadball ceases to be stalled at any point before the count of zero, the head referee ends their count.
+If the Quadball ceases to be stalled at any point before the count of zero, the head referee ends their count.
-B. After the count of zero the head referee stops play and turns the quadball over to the keeper defending the half the quadball is currently in, in their keeper zone.
+B. After the count of zero the head referee stops play and turns the Quadball over to the keeper defending the half the Quadball is currently in, in their keeper zone.

 i.
 If the keeper is not in their keeper zone, they shall be moved to the center hoop.